 This beautiful tart tastes as good as it looks.
 You will need one batch of the sauce and the remainder of the recipe is here.

-Blend the thick sauce to create a silky smoother version which is lovely spooned over steamed fish, add a few chilli flakes for a little heat and super with grilled meats.
+Blend the thick sauce to create a silky smoother version which is lovely spooned over steamed fish.
+Or, add a few chilli flakes for a little heat and super with grilled meats.